Regulation of electronic cigarettes: Oceania

-Current legal status of e-cigarettes and nicotine-containing or nicotine-free cartridges in Oceania:

 Laws and regulations concerning the production, import, sale, and usage of electronic cigarettes can vary significantly from country to country.

 In the case of certain countries like Micronesia, Samoa, Solomon Islands, Tonga, American Samoa, and Vanuatu, there is currently a lack of specific regulations addressing e-cigarettes, or the existing tobacco control laws do not encompass e-cigarettes as tobacco products.
 Consequently, the existing regulatory framework does not apply to e-cigarettes in these jurisdictions.

 In contrast, Australia has implemented the most stringent laws on e-cigarettes.
 As of October 1, 2021, obtaining a medical prescription has become a requirement for purchasing nicotine cartridges.
 This restriction also extends to the importation of e-cigarette products from overseas, which previously did not necessitate a prescription.
 Moreover, state and territory laws within Australia prohibit the sale and possession of e-cigarettes containing nicotine without a prescription.
 The process of acquiring a medical prescription for e-cigarettes in Australia generally requires smokers to have made unsuccessful attempts to quit smoking using Therapeutic Goods Administration (TGA) approved medications.
 These measures reflect the aim of ensuring strict control over the availability and use of e-cigarettes, particularly those containing nicotine, as part of a comprehensive tobacco control strategy.